There exists a set of skills and knowledge that makes a game-changing difference to how your life turns out.

 In the boardroom of one of these global organisations, she began to wonder – why should profound learning that can dramatically change the course of a life be the preserve of just a select few?
-What would happen if this insight and expertise were made available to people early on in their careers?
+What would happen if this insight and expertise were made available to people at the time it can have the biggest impact?

-Ivy House wants to know what the world will be like – what ideas will emerge and what potential will be realised – when high potential young talent is given the training and development they need to really succeed.
+Ivy House wants to know what the world will be like – what ideas will emerge and what potential will be realised – when each generation is given the training and development they need to really succeed.

 To forward our mission, Elke Edwards delivers keynotes that change the dialogue around high potential development and inspire action.

 The team of coaches we worked with are exceptional.
 It is a tough process.
 You are asked to confront things you often have avoided and deal with things that are sometimes hard but the results are amazing.

 A weekend bursting with energy and encouragement.
 The support network of new friends I have made is as valuable as the learning I’m taking forward from the programme content.

 This team is exceptional.
 They are direct, pragmatic and really know how to create change in people at every level in the business.
 The fact that they are now working with young people at the beginning of their careers is superb.

 Over the past few years I have attended multiple self-development courses – The Ivy House Programme is the only one where I feel like I have actually developed.

 Daniel Johnson, Head of Growth, KOMPAS travel

 The worst thing that can happen is for someone to look back and say ‘I wish I’d learnt that at a younger age’.